 Verdict

 If you choose raw, ensure proper handling and storage.
 If you prefer cooked, supplement essential nutrients that might be lost in the process.
-Either way, balance and variety are key!
+Either way, how to feed your cat properly comes down to balance, variety, and ensuring their nutritional needs are met!

-Beef is an excellent source of protein, iron, and essential amino acids for cats.
-It’s also relatively low in fat compared to other meats, making it a healthy option.
-Beef liver, in particular, is rich in vitamin A, which is beneficial for your cat’s vision and immune system.
+How to feed your cat a balanced diet starts with choosing the right protein source, and beef is an excellent option.
+It’s packed with protein, iron, and essential amino acids that support your cat’s overall health.
+Plus, beef is relatively low in fat compared to other meats, making it a healthy choice.
+Beef liver, in particular, is rich in vitamin A, which benefits your cat’s vision and immune system.

 Home-Cooked Beef Hash Recipe for Cats